 Thermofoil is a tragic word, really.
 It sounds somewhat space-age, but kind of cheap, right?
 In reality it’s cutting-edge technology, and far from a cheap, inadequate material.

 Thermofoil is a type of decorative laminate, ideal for the heavy-duty kitchen, bath or other room.
 As a material type, it’s been around for over 30 years; however, today’s Thermofoils are vastly different and highly evolved from the faint memory of Thermofoils past.
 No longer to we see dimpling or “orange peel” texture on our panels, nor do we see unrefined, overly rounded corners.
 Today’s Thermofoils have great texture, sharper corners and look amazing.
 Check them out for yourself!

 Thermofoil is made from PVC which is one of the most versatile polymers.
 Thermofoil doors and drawer fronts are made using a flexible, decorative membrane material that is heated and molded over medium density fiberboard (MDF).
 The result is a smooth surface that resists chipping better than painted surfaces.
 Thermofoil provides consistent color, gloss and surface quality from edge to edge.
 It is scratch, mar and water resistant and won’t chip or crack.

-Wood grain choices provide a realistic-looking, long-lived alternative to diminishing hardwood resources.
+Textured choices provide a realistic-looking, long-lived alternative to diminishing hardwood resources.

 The KCMA standard for heat resistance requires that doors withstand 24 hours at 120ºF and 70% humidity without showing discoloration, blistering or other material failure.
 All Siteline Thermofoil doors and drawer fronts exceed this standard, with an average heat resistance of 185ºF.